UmarFKhawaja/Voltron/README.md

 As such some features are not yet working as intended.
 A brief description of the missing features follows:

-#### Missing feature: Manage profile

-Once this capability is implemented, the user will be able to:

-* Change email address

-When changing their email address, the change will be completed in 2 steps.
-First, an email will be sent to their old email address to confirm that the change has been initiated by them.
-When they confirm the change, an email will be sent to their new email address to confirm it is correct and in their control.

-> A user who does not have a password set and does not have their account linked to an OAuth account can still login using magic login, where an email is sent to them with a link to complete the login process.
->
-> Not having a password is considered more secure because there is no password that can be guessed.
-Authentication is achieved by proving access to the registered email address.

-#### Incomplete feature: Connect with OAuth

-Once this capability is fully implemented, when the user connects their account to an OAuth provider, the user will be return to the `/app/manage-profile` page rather than the `/` page.

 #### Incomplete feature: Send mail

 An email is not sent out to the user when registering or logging in with magic login.